Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Methods

 \subsection{Snow Scattering Model}

-Our measurement model, defined in Eq.~\ref{eqn:R}, is expressed in terms of three phenomenological parameters---the absorption coefficient $\mu_a$, the effective scattering coefficient $\mu_s'=(1-g)\mu_s$, and the speed of light in the medium $c_*$.
-As is often done when modeling snow albedo \citep{ww1}, we assume the snowpack can be modeled as a monodispersion of spherical ice grains.
-This assumption allows us to use a Mie scattering model to define $\mu_a$, $\mu_s'$, and $c_*$ in terms of three physically meaningful snowpack parameters---$v_*$, the fraction of the snowpack volume that is occupied by ice; $r_*$ (m), the grain radius; and $C_{bc}$ (kg/kg), the mass mixing ratio of black carbon in the snowpack.
-We note that the ice volume fraction $v_*$ is readily converted to snowpack density $\rho_*$ ($kg/m^3$) via the expression $\rho_* = v_*\rho_{ice} + (1-v_*)\rho_{air}\approx v_*\rho_{ice}$, where $\rho_{ice}$ and $\rho_{air}$ are the bulk densities of ice and air, respectively.
+Our measurement model, defined in Eq.~\ref{eqn:R}, is expressed in terms of three phenomenological parameters---the absorption coefficient $\mu_a$, the effective scattering coefficient $\mu_s'=(1-g)\mu_s$, and the effective speed of light in the medium $c_*$.
+We use a scattering model derived from the geometric-optics scattering model of \cite{kokh2004} to define $\mu_a$, $\mu_s'$, and $c_*$ in terms of three physically meaningful snowpack parameters---$v_*$, the fraction of the snowpack volume that is occupied by ice; $r_*$ (m), the grain radius; and $C_{bc}$ (kg $\text{kg}^\text{-1}$), the mass mixing ratio of black carbon in the snowpack.
+We note that, for a dry snowpack, the ice volume fraction $v_*$ is readily converted to bulk snowpack density $\rho_*$ (kg $\text{m}^\text{-3}$) via the expression $\rho_* = v_*\rho_{ice} + (1-v_*)\rho_{air}\approx v_*\rho_{ice}$, where $\rho_{ice}$ and $\rho_{air}$ are the intrinsic densities of ice and air, respectively.
+We do not consider wet snow in this work.